Our projectsBrilliant scientists, powerful collaborations. We find and fund projects that are ripe for treating Duchenne now.

 Activity monitoring biomarker

-KINEDMD: Wearable sensor technology for Duchenne patients to monitor and analyse their daily activities.
+KINEDMD: Wearable sensor technology to monitor Duchenne patients’ activity.

 Non-invasive imaging biomarker

 Reducing biopsies and improving dystrophin analysis in Duchenne boys.

 Measuring disease progression and response to new treatments.

 Gene therapy for Becker

 A microdystrophin gene therapy approach for Becker muscular dystrophy.